xai-foundation/sentry/Development.md

 https://console.cloud.google.com/compute/instancesDetail/zones/us-central1-c/instances/backup-runtime?hl=de&project=xai-watchtower-node

-Within docker container running a `screen` session with `boot-challenger` on infura RPCs
+Within docker container running a `screen` session with `boot-challenger` on infura RPCs Each runtime is in it's own docker container.
+Each container has a `screen` session running that you may connect to in order to interact with the container.

 Container image built from Dockerfile in `/opt/backup-challenger-infura`